Universal-Rating-System/VEnvIt/README.md

 ## Project Linked PowerShell Configuration Scripts

-It will also create six additional configuration PowerShell scripts.
+It will also create eight additional configuration PowerShell scripts.
 These scripts are specific to each project, support unique configuration options, and assist in the installation and activation of the virtual environment.
-They reside in various subdirectoriesaccessed through the environment variables pointing to the directories.
+They reside in various subdirectories accessed through the environment variables pointing to the directories.

-1. VEnvProjectNameInstall.ps1:
+1. `VEnvProjectNameInstall.ps1`, `VEnvProjectNameEnvVar.ps1` and `VenVProjectNameSetup_custom.ps1` each are created in `VENV_CONFIG_DEFUALT_DIR` and `VENV_CONFIG_USER_DIR` during the execution of `vn.ps1`.

+   1. _ProjectName_ referred to in the scriptnames below is the first parameter for vn.ps1.

-   Two files with the same name are created in `VENV_CONFIG_DEFUALT_DIR` and `VENV_CONFIG_USER_DIR`. `VENV_CONFIG_DEFUALT_DIR` typically resides on a shared drive, preferably as a subdirectory of the main installation directory (`VENVIT_DIR`) for all developers of the organization to access it.
-It contains specific installation instructions for this project with. `VENV_CONFIG_USER_DIR` typically reside on the developers local drive, should only be exposed to the current user of the system and contains instructions specifically for his/her own environment.
-These scripts are created during the first installation andexecution of `vn.ps1`.
-If the `-ResetScripts` switch is set, it will archive the current scripts and create new default scripts.
-With the `-ResetScripts` switch off, the existing scripts will be called if they exist.
+   2. `VENV_CONFIG_DEFUALT_DIR` typically resides on a shared drive, preferably as a subdirectory of the main installation directory (`VENVIT_DIR`) for all developers of the organization to access it.
+It contains specific installation instructions for this project.

-2. VEnvProjectNameEnvVar.ps1:
-   Two files with the same name are created in `VENV_CONFIG_DEFUALT_DIR` and `VENV_CONFIG_USER_DIR`. `VENV_CONFIG_DEFUALT_DIR` typically resides on a shared drive, preferably as a subdirectory of the main installation directory (`VENVIT_DIR`) for all developers of the organization to access it.
-It contains the default environment variables for this project. `VENV_CONFIG_USER_DIR` typically reside on the developers local drive, should only be exposed to the current user of the system and set environment variables for his/her own environment.
-It will override environment variables set in `VENV_CONFIG_DEFUALT_DIR`.
-These scripts are created during the first installation andexecution of `vn.ps1`.
-If the `-ResetScripts` switch is set, it will archive the current scripts and create new default scripts.
-With the `-ResetScripts` switch off, the existing scripts will be called if they exist.
+   3. `VENV_CONFIG_USER_DIR` typically reside on the developers/machine local drive, should only be exposed to the current user/environment.
+It contains instructions specifically for that user/environment.
+Settings set by the scripts in this dicretory supercede the settings set by scripts in `VENV_CONFIG_DEFUALT_DIR`.

+   4. If the `-ResetScripts` switch is on, it will archive the current scripts for this project and create new hardcoded default scripts.
+With `-ResetScripts` switch off, the existing scripts will be called if they exist.
-3. VenVProjectNameSetup_custom.ps1:
-   Two files with the same name are created in `VENV_CONFIG_DEFUALT_DIR` and `VENV_CONFIG_USER_DIR`. `VENV_CONFIG_DEFUALT_DIR` typically resides on a shared drive, preferably as a subdirectory of the main installation directory (`VENVIT_DIR`) for all developers of the organization to access it.
-It contains custom instructions this project. `VENV_CONFIG_USER_DIR` typically reside on the developers local drive, should only be exposed to the current user of the system and will on;y apply the the environment of the user.
-It will override environment variables or settings set in `VENV_CONFIG_DEFUALT_DIR`.
-These scripts are created during the first installation andexecution of `vn.ps1`.
-If the `-ResetScripts` switch is set, it will archive the current scripts and create new default scripts.
-With the `-ResetScripts` switch off, the existing scripts will be called ifthye exist.

-Notes:

-1. _ProjectName_ is the first parameter for vn.ps1.
+   5. 'VEnvProjectNameInstall.ps1' is only called by `vn.ps1`.
+It containes special instruction for this virtual environment being created.
+The initial default version can be updated.
+If the virtual environment is called again, it will call the updated script.<br>

+      ```
+      Note:
+      If the `vr.ps1` script was called before to remove the virtual environment, the scripts are archived and a new one will be created.
+You can refer to the archive created by `vr.ps1` to access the previous scripts.
+      ```

+   6. `VEnvProjectNameEnvVar.ps1` sets environment variables for the project.

+   7. `VenVProjectNameSetup_custom.ps1` contains special instructions for setting up the virtual environment.

+2. A `Secrets.ps1` is created in each of the ` VENV_SECRETS_DEFAULT_DIR` and ` VENV_SECRETS_DEFAULT_DIR` directories.
+It contains instructions specifically to setting secrets for the project.

-2. The six configuration scripts described above are unique for each virtual environment.
+3. The eight scripts described above are unique for each virtual environment.
 They allow the user to configure the virtual environment uniquely.

 ## Environment Variables